-In FY21, TRIO programs consisting of $1.06 billion in grants supported over 800,000 students with college access and success services.
-At KSC we have 3 TRIO programs (Aspire, Upward Bound, and Upward Bound Math-Science) which bring over 1 million dollars annually to campus to support students to reach their academic and personal potential.
+In FY23, TRIO programs consisting of $1.2 billion in grants supported over 800,000 students with college access and success services.
+At KSC, we have 4 TRIO grants (Student Support Services, Student Support Services - STEM, Upward Bound, and Upward Bound Math-Science) which bring over 1 million dollars annually to campus to support students to reach their academic and personal potential.

 Aspire, known nationally as Student Support Services, has been at KSC since the 1980s.
+In the fall of 2020, we were awarded a Student Support Services - STEM grant.
 Aspire works with students who are from moderate income backgrounds, or are first in their family to earn a 4-year bachelor’s degree, or have a documented disability.
-Aspire is a blended model, meaning the grant funds services to a cohort of students, and KSC offers additional funds so that Aspire can serve all students.
+Aspire is a blended model, meaning the grant funds provide services to a cohort of students, and KSC offers additional funds so that Aspire can serve all students.

 Aspire is housed in the Elliot Center, the student services building.
 It is located on the first floor in an attractive suite of offices with a reception area.
 The Office of Disability Services is adjacently located, and in close proximity are Academic and Career Advising, Student Financial Services, and Admissions.